Upper Oconee Science and Policy Summit

 Marilyn Hall; ACC Water Conservation Office

 Gwyneth Moody; Georgia River Network

-UOWN gratefully acknowledges the following for their financial support of the summit:
+UOWN gratefully acknowledges the following for their financial and in-kind support of the summit:

 Oconee River Greenway Commission

 Office of Sustainability - UGA

 Jittery Joe's Coffee